kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 #### Mix-in

-The RuntimeClass topology is merged with the pod's NodeSelector & Tolerations.
+The RuntimeClass scheduling rules are merged with the pod's NodeSelector & Tolerations.

 **NodeSelectorRequirements**

-To avoid multiplicitive scaling of the NodeSelectorTerms, the `RuntimeClass.Topology.NodeSelector *v1.NodeSelector` field is replaced with `NodeSelectorTerm *v1.NodeSelectorTerm`.
+To avoid multiplicitive scaling of the NodeSelectorTerms, the `RuntimeClass.Scheduling.NodeSelector *v1.NodeSelector` field is replaced with `NodeSelectorTerm *v1.NodeSelectorTerm`.

 The term's NodeSelectorRequirements are merged into the pod's node affinity